University of Copenhagen Faculty of Health and Medical Sciences: History

 During the 1980s, the School of Dentistry was merged into the University of Copenhagen and moved to the recently erected Panum Building.
 The former School of Dentistry was merged with the university's Faculty of Medical Science to form the Faculty of Health Sciences, and was renamed as the Central Department of Odontology (Odontologisk Centralinstitut).
 It consisted of two scientific and one clinical section.
 In the early 1990s, a revision of the dental education program resulted in 60% joint courses with the medical program.
 In 1993, a new university law was passed and the Department of Odontology received its current designation.

 The School of Pharmaceutical Sciences' history dates back to 1892, when the Pharmaceutical College (Den Farmaceutiske Læreanstalt) was founded on Stockholmsgade.
 In 1942, the Pharmaceutical College moved into a new building at University Park and changed its name to the Danish Pharmaceutical College (Danmarks Farmaceutiske Højskole).
 In 2003, the Danish Pharmaceutical College was renamed as the Danish University of Pharmaceutical Science (Danmarks Farmaceutiske Universitet).

 In 2007, the Danish University of Pharmaceutical Science was merged into the University of Copenhagen and was renamed as the Faculty of Pharmaceutical Sciences.
 In 2012, the Faculty of Pharmaceutical Sciences merged with the Faculty of Health Sciences and the veterinary part of the Faculty of Life Sciences to form the Faculty of Health and Medical Sciences.

 In January 2007, the Royal Veterinary and Agricultural University was merged into the University of Copenhagen and was renamed as the Faculty of Life Sciences.
 This was later split up, with the veterinary part merging with the Faculty of Health Sciences and the Faculty of Pharmaceutical Sciences to form the Faculty of Health and Medical Sciences and the rest merging into the Faculty of Science.

 The Faculty of Health and Medical Sciences received its current name when the Faculty of Health Sciences, the Faculty of Pharmaceutical Sciences, and the veterinary part of the Faculty of Life Sciences were merged in 2012.

 Departments

-As of December 2021, the Faculty houses thirteen departments, including the Department of Experimental Medicine, which functions as an ividual institute.
-The following list groups departments under the Faculty's five schools, showing which departments provide the majority of teaching in each study programme: